compsocialscience/summer-institute/2024/rutgers/index.md

 Participation is restricted to doctoral students (current and newly admitted), postdoctoral researchers, and faculty.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About 20 participants will be invited, and participants are expected to fully attend in person and participate in the entire two-week program.
 We are currently unable to provide travel and lodging funds for institute participants.

-Application materials are due TBD.
+Application materials are due March 22.
 Applicants will be notified by approximately April 15, 2024.
 Inquiries may be sent to sicssrutgers@gmail.com.